 Are you missing out on QA Automation?

 No software project can be successful without the fundamental process of testing it for quality.
 The systematic process to determine whether a product or service meets the highest standards of functionality, design, stability and user experience, leaves little to no margin of error, and provides the best value to the customer is known as Quality Assurance (QA) testing.
 Undertaking regular, constant, and rigorous QA testing of products is an integral part of companies that seek to win consumer confidence for the long haul and become trustworthy leaders in their domain.
-Stringent QA testing helps companies build credibility, gives them an edge over the competition by preventing possible future malfunctioning or bugs in software, and streamlines work processes to make them more cost and time efficient by solving problems before they can have wider ramifications.
+Stringent QA testing helps companies build credibility, gives them an edge over the competition by preventing possible future malfunctioning or bugs in software, and streamlines work processes to make them more cost and time-efficient by solving problems before they can have wider ramifications.

 While QA testing for any product or service can be a time-consuming and high-cost undertaking, software and tech-dependent businesses offer the most amount of complexity, in terms of QA.
-Technology and softwares are complex products with thousands of lines of use-case scenarios, which means hundreds of thousands of possibilities for bugs, or faulty lines of code.
+Technology and software are complex products with thousands of lines of use-case scenarios, which means hundreds of thousands of possibilities for bugs, or faulty lines of code.
 Software products cannot be error-free unless every one of these possible scenarios can be mapped and tested for all their outcomes.
-Since the objective of every business is to derive the best possible quality at the lowest cost and in the least amount of time, manual QA testing has little chance of success in adding substantial value to the product development cycle or the actual product itself.
+Since the objective of every business is to derive the best possible quality at the lowest cost and in the least amount of time, manual Quality Assurance testing has little chance of success in adding substantial value to the product development cycle or the actual product itself.

 Automated QA can help business owners circumvent most of the obstacles presented by manual testing.
 Industry practitioners themselves echo this sentiment.
 According to the 2017-2018 World Quality Report, a survey of 1,660 Chief Information Officers (CIOs) and senior technology professionals from 32 countries showed that improving the quality of the product or service was a top priority of QA testing in 2017, ahead of even objectives such as business growth, branding and brand awareness.